This Discussion channel is currently closed.

 Default_avatar

-Sam Villella almost 8 years ago
+Sam Villella over 8 years ago

 Absolutely- The Coops have taken the lead in EV charging rate programs due to the fact that they are mainly distribution utilities.
 They have actively incentivized waiting to charge EV's until after the peak to control the load and thereby offering discounted rates.
 The IOU's should follow the Coop's lead.
 EV load is the first major addition to the grid which could be actively directed to minimize impact on the demand curve.